 After heating for 30 seconds, remove from the microwave and stir.
 Put back in the microwave for another 30 seconds.
 Remove and stir again.

-If everything isn’t melted yet, put back in the microwave in 15-second increments until everything is melted and blended together.
+If everything isn’t melted yet, put back in the microwave in 15-second intervals until everything is melted and blended together.

-Now stir in powdered sugar and salt.
+Now add powdered sugar and salt to your melted chocolate.
 The mixture will be thick.

 Now it’s time to add the eggs.
-We’re using three full eggs in addition to three egg yolks here.
+We’re using three whole eggs in addition to three egg yolks here.

 Stir everything together.
 Take your time.
 It will take a little bit to get the eggs fully incorporated.
 You also want to add some vanilla here.